 - delivery of MSGin5G message payload to the targeted native application or Application Client;

-- exchanging MSGin5G messages via an MSGin5G Server to/from Application Servers and/or other MSGin5G Service endpoints; i.e. UEs;,

 - support MSGin5G message segmentation and re-assembly;

 - support MSGin5G message aggregation and segregation; and

-- acting as a relay for MSGin5G Client resides in other UE, which does not have enough capability to communicate with MSGin5G Server (i.e. a constrained device), to use MSGin5G Service.

 NOTE 1: A native application on an MSGin5G UE is the application logic built within the MSGin5G Client.

-NOTE 2: An MSGin5G Client residing in a constrained device is the same as an MSGin5G Client residing in an unconstrained device.
-I.E. both of them use the same transport/data formats and have the same capabilities.
+NOTE 2: An MSGin5G Client residing in a constrained device is the same as an MSGin5G Client residing in an unconstrained device. i.e. both of them use the same transport/data formats and have the same capabilities.